 The Adult Diabetes and Obesity Clinics at the University of Florida treat patients with Type 1 Diabetes, Type 2 Diabetes, and Gestational Diabetes.
 In addition, our UF providers seek to treat a variety of complications secondary to diabetes including retinopathy, endocrine and liver disorders, as well as cardiovascular disease.

 To schedule a primary care appointment for Type 2 Diabetes, please call (352) 273-8655.

 For Adult Type 1 Diabetes Appointments: (352) 265-0139

 - Visit the UF Health Eye Center for information on diabetic eye care.

-- Visit the Division of Endocrinology, Diabetes & Metabolism website to see a complete list of endocrine and diabetes service offerings.
+- Visit the Division of Endocrinology, Diabetes & Metabolism website to see a complete list of endocrine and diabetes service offerings in Gainesville.

-- Visit the Division of Cardiovascular Medicine for information about cardiovascular disease.
+- Visit the Division of Cardiovascular Medicine for information about cardiovascular disease and diabetes.

 - Visit the UF Health Women’s Center – Medical Plaza for information on diabetes during pregnancy.